 Café 108, run by Auburn Public Theater (APT), is a community space with a historic past.
 It’s on the site of the ca. 1803 Bostwick’s Tavern and the ca. 1891 Cayuga County Political Equality Club.
 Find healthy, quickly prepared food and beverages within a 5-minute walk of the historic attractions.

 Send your dessert lovers to the Finger Lakes Sweet Treat Trail, which follows different themes this year is dedicated to Tubman’s memory and favorite sweets.
 Several Auburn businesses are supporting it with themed dishes.

 A Classic Finger Lakes Inn on the Underground Railroad

 For a special night out, book Oak & Vine, a modern American gastro-pub located in the Springside Inn.
 Sit out on their wooden deck and enjoy fresh seafood, salads and appetizers whose presentation is as fun to consume as the cuisine.
 Don’t miss the opportunity to sample one of the Finger Lakes wines on their menu.

-We stayed at the Springside Inn, a classic B&B, during our visit.
+We stayed at the Springside Inn, a classic B&B on the shores of Owasco Lake.
 The chintz, floral patterns and sloping stairs will remind parents of their grandparents’ homes.
 Inn owners, the Lattimore Family, are trying to authenticate its reputed role as a stop on the Underground Railroad.